How Londoners make their teeth white and bright

 In most cases the whitening process is painless.
 However should patients experience a tingling during the procedure and/or some degree of temperature sensitivity, the dentist can apply an analgesic.
 After the whitening treatment there may be a minor dull ache for up to 24 hours, which is also resolved with an analgesic.
 As mentioned, these ‘uncomfortable’ aspects have been very significantly reduced by the use of lower concentration materials.

 How long will whitening last?

-The effects may last for two to five years, gradually diminishing over time.
-It’s unlikely that your tooth color will revert totally to its original shade.
-Of course, if you pay attention to your oral hygiene, avoid heavily stained food and drink as well as heavy smoking, you’ll prolong the whitening effect.
+The effects may last two to five years, gradually diminishing.
+It’s unlikely that your tooth colour will revert totally to its original shade.
+Of course, if you pay attention to your oral hygiene and avoid heavily stained food and drink as well as heavy smoking, you’ll prolong the whitening effect.

 Should you start off with a consultation?

 A dental consultation is advisable.
 Although tooth whitening is a simple procedure, it needs to be evaluated along with other aspects of smile and tooth enhancement.
 What is the shape and position of your teeth?
 What about crowns and fillings that will not whiten?
 How much whitening can you expect with your shade of teeth?
 What are your habits?
 How quickly do you want to see results?
 These questions help the dentist to determine the best possible treatment plan for you.

 Tooth whitening can make a significant difference to your smile.
 It is an inexpensive and effective procedure, whether done at home or at the dental practice.
 You can discuss all aspects with your dentist as part of a smile analysis appointment.